sliverc/rbtree/README.rst

 Bound: cx##_node_init

-Initializes a node by setting the color to 0 and all pointers to nil.
+Initializes a node by setting the color to black and all pointers to nil.

 node
    The node to initialize.